Generating simple near-bipartite bricks: -thin edges

 Let $v$ be any vertex in~$A-\{y_1,z_2\}$.
 We will show that $(G-z_0z_1) - \{z_2,v\}$ has a perfect matching~$M$; this would imply that $v$ is not in the barrier~$S_A$.
 Let $N$ be a perfect matching of~$G-\{z_2,v\}$; note that $\beta \in N$ and $\alpha \notin N$.
 If $z_0z_1 \notin N$ then let $M:=N$, and we are done.
 Now suppose that $z_0z_1 \in N$, and observe that $y_0y_1 \in N$; consequently, $M:=(N-z_0z_1-y_0y_1)+e+y_0z_0$ is the desired perfect matching.
 Thus, $S_A=\{y_1,z_2\}$.

-Since $z_0z_1$ is \Rcomp, by the discussion in Section~\ref{sec:index-rank}, either~$S_A$ is the only maximal nontrivial barrier of~$G-z_0z_1$, or $G-z_0z_1$ has another maximal nontrivial barrier, say~$S_B$, which is a subset of~$B$.
+Since $z_0z_1$ is \Rcomp, by \cite[Lemma~2.8]{koth19}, either~$S_A$ is the only maximal nontrivial barrier of~$G-z_0z_1$, or $G-z_0z_1$ has another maximal nontrivial barrier, say~$S_B$, which is a subset of~$B$.
 We now argue that, in the former case, $z_0z_1$ is \sRthin, contrary to the hypothesis.

 Suppose that $S_A$ is the only maximal nontrivial barrier of~$G-z_0z_1$; in this case, the index of~$z_0z_1$ is one.
-By Proposition~\ref{prop:equivalent-definition-Rthin}, $z_0z_1$ is \Rthin.
+By \cite[Proposition~2.9]{koth19}, $z_0z_1$ is \Rthin.
 Also, $z_0$ is non-cubic, since otherwise its two neighbours distinct from~$z_1$ would lie in a barrier.
 Observe that, since $z_1$ is the only common neighbour of $y_1$~and~$z_2$, the retract of~$G-z_0z_1$ is simple, and thus $z_0z_1$ is \sRthin; this is a contradiction.